Tomás José de Melo

-D. Tomás José de Melo (20 September 1742 – 15 August 1805) was a Portuguese nobleman, naval officer and colonial administrator, Governor of Pernambuco from 1787 to 1798.
+D. Tomás José de Melo (20 September 1742 – 15 August 1805) was a Portuguese nobleman, naval officer and colonial administrator, who served as Governor of Pernambuco from 1787 to 1798.
 A descendant of the Marquises of Alegrete, D. Tomás de Melo reached the rank of vice admiral in the Portuguese Navy, participating in the Bombardment of Algiers in 1784.
-He was also a member of the Sovereign Military Order of Malta.
+He was also a member of the Order of Malta.